xballoy/twitter-login-button/README.md

 twitter-login-button
 ====================

-*DISCLAMER*: This project is discontinued and deprecated.
-I will not provide any support for it.
+> **This project is discontinued and deprecated.
+I will not provide any support for it.**

 A button to include into the layout of your Android project to easily connect to Twitter by using OAuth.